Podcast - Latest Episode

 798. Queensrÿche / Promised Land.
 1994.
 1.5/5

-"9:28 A.M." is a concoction of sounds and noises used as an intro to the album.
-I don't like it, I think it just sucks a minute out before you finally move into "I Am I".
+"9:28 A.M." is a concoction of sounds and noises used as an intro to the album, recorded by drummer Scott Rockenfield to create an atmospheric opening into the first song proper.
+Most will have their own opinion as to whether it works or whether it just sucks a minute out before you finally move into that following track "I Am I".
 Perhaps that was necessary to prepare you, because this isn't the most interesting song Queensrÿche has ever recorded.
-Reasonable vocally, but as a song it still seems to be lacking something.
-The fact that Chris DeGarmo is using a cello and even a sitar during this song gives it a very middle eastern sound, something that doesn't make it beholden to me.
-"Damaged" is by a long shot the best song on the album, though that may not be saying much.
+Vocally it comes across fine, but as a song it still seems to be lacking something.
+The fact that Chris DeGarmo is using a cello and even a sitar during this song gives it a very middle eastern sound, the first inference that a change in the band’s musical stylising is underway.
+It’s a middling beginning.
+This segues immediately into "Damaged", which is by a long shot the best song on the album, though at this stage of the album that may be a talking point.
 It is the closest by far to a traditional Queensrÿche song, and really should have been a springboard for the rest of the album, the lead off to be followed by the strong middle section of up-tempo songs.
-Instead, we get "Out of Mind" which is a soft ballad, with the lack of power immediately noticeable.
-The hopes of the album start to fall from this point.
-"Bridge" provides more of the same, a lacklustre song that crawls at a snails pace and very nearly drops you off to sleep.
+Instead, we get "Out of Mind" which is a soft acoustically based ballad, with the lack of power immediately noticeable.
+This song is solely composed by de Garmo, who perhaps was looking for another “Silent Lucidity”, which this definitely isn’t.
+Then it is on to "Bridge" which provides more of the same, once again composed by de Garmo, with lyrics that are about his relationship with his father who passed away during the recording sessions for the album.

 No comments: